nourmoharram98/Embedded_Linux/README.md

 ## Bash script to create new user and new group and add the new user to the group

-### check if the username and grouname is already created or not
+### check if the user name and grouname is already created or not